frederikptk/amd_hypervisor/README.md

 # MAH: Mini AMD Hypervisor

-A small AMD Hypervisor for Linux systems.
+A small AMD SVM (AMD Secure Virtual Machine) Hypervisor for Linux systems.
 It provides a clear interface for creating guests, setting registers and donating memory to the guest.
 MAH is intended to be a minimal hypervisor without capabilities such as complex device emulation.
-It is primarily supposed to show how AMD SVM is used and how a more complex hypervisor, such as KVM, works under the hood.
+It is primarily supposed to show how AMD SVM is used and how a hypervisor, such as KVM, works under the hood.
 In order to be still a comprehensive und easily understandable, MAH is intended to have a small codebase.

+I am happy about any suggestions in order to improve this project!
+And if you find a bug, please report it.
+There still might be a few in here, since the project is still in development.

 ## Features
 The features MAH provides are: